Zomis/FactorioMods/factorio-search-engine_0.0.1/README.md

 - Favorite searches - especially for "Find my car" and similar?
 - Some kind of share feature...
 Add icon to other players GUI's?
 "Simon is sharing XYZ with you"
   - Player specific config to allow sharing of stuff.
 Maybe even allow sharing from specific people?
+- Aliases?
+Such as "LTN" -> logistics-train-stop (entity name in this case)

 ## Random thoughts not mentioned in GUI Flow